 Having worked with some of the most successful SaaS companies to come out of Silicon Slopes, we’ve learned a lot about what works and what doesn’t in building SaaS brands that scale.
-Here are four guiding principles we’ve found helpful in branding SaaS companies that aim to create or lead their categories, make a significant difference for good in the world, and maximize their valuations.
+Here are five guiding principles we’ve found helpful in branding SaaS companies that aim to create or lead their categories, make a significant difference for good in the world, and maximize their valuations.

 SaaS branding principles:

-1. Establish a purpose statement early on that aligns with your core beliefs.
+- Establish a purpose statement early on that aligns with your core beliefs.

 Defining a purpose statement early on helps your business stand out and punch above its weight by defining the difference you make in the world beyond making money.
 A well-crafted brand purpose statement helps attract like-minded customers, employees, and partners and connect with them on a more values-driven and emotional level rather than a purely transactional basis.
 If you need assistance with this, get in touch with our SaaS branding specialist for more details.